devitrylouis/devitrylouis.github.io/_posts/2019-01-15-dm-multiple-criteria.md

 ### Preferential independence

 In multiattribute utility theory, it is simpler to provide a simple form (additive / multiplicative) for the utility function.
 However, certain conditions must hold in order to use these two forms and the main one is definitely <u>preferential independence</u>.

 An attribute is preferentially independent from all other attributes when changes in the rank ordering of preferences of other attributes does not change the preference order of the attribute.

-Suppose we have 4 alternatives $a, b, c, d$ and a subset of criteria $J\subset F$ such that $a\succeq b \Leftrightarrow c \succeq d$:
+Suppose we have 4 alternatives $a, b, c, d$ and a subset of criteria $J\subset F$ such that $a\succeq b \Leftrightarrow c \succeq d$ with:

 - $g_{i}(a)=g_{i}(b),\forall i\not\in J$
 - $g_{i}(c)=g_{i}(d),\forall i\not\in J$